 The 7 Best Cheap Cell Phone Plans of 2020 (One Starts at $4/Month)

-It’s not uncommon for families to pay more for their cell phone bill than their electric bill.
+It’s not uncommon for families to pay more for their cell phone plans than their electric bill.
 In fact, it’s one of the more expensive monthly bills we face.

-But here’s the good news: Discount cell phone companies are becoming more and more popular, giving the Big Four wireless carriers (Verizon, AT&T, T-Mobile and Sprint) a run for their money.
+But here’s the good news: Discount cell phone companies are becoming more and more popular, giving the four major carriers (Verizon, AT&T, T-Mobile and Sprint) a run for their money.
 Literally.

 And, in fact, all of these discount carriers run on one of the major carriers, so you can still get reliable coverage — but at a steep discount.